Professional Diploma in Nutraceuticals, Supplements and Functional Foods

 5. Ensuring Product Safety and Efficacy: Ensuring the safety and efficacy of functional food products through testing, research, and adherence to safety regulations, providing consumers with reliable and beneficial products.

-Module 8 - Wellness Products - Packaging and Distribution
+Wellness Products – Packaging and Distribution

 1. Packaging Considerations for Wellness Products: Exploring the factors to consider when designing packaging for wellness products, including safety, durability, and aesthetic appeal.